Sunday, June 14, 2026

 Why It Fails

 After 1.e4 e5 2.Nf3 Nc6 3.Bc4, the flashy 4.Ng5 hits f7 with knight and bishop.
-While the Fried Liver Attack (4.Ng5 d5 5.exd5 Nxd5 6.Nxf7) scores well at club level, it is not objectively best.
-Sound Black players reply 4...d5!, then 5.exd5 Na5 or 5...Nxd5, grabbing space and time.
-In many amateur games, the Ng5 player falls behind in development and gets mated within 15 moves.
+The Fried Liver Attack (4.Ng5 d5 5.exd5 Nxd5?!
+6.Nxf7) gives White practical chances, but it is not objectively best.
+Sound Black players reply 4...d5 5.exd5 Na5 (the Polerio Defense), regaining material and seizing the initiative.
+In many amateur games, the Ng5 player falls behind in development and the attack fizzles out.

 The Fix

 Earn your attack.
-In the Italian, aim for 1.e4 e5 2.Nf3 Nc6 3.Bc4 Nf6 4.d3, then castle, play c3 and d4 when prepared, and bring rooks to e1 and d1.
-Early Ng5 without support often gives Black a significant practical advantage compared to quieter development.
+In the Italian Game, aim for 1.e4 e5 2.Nf3 Nc6 3.Bc4 Nf6 4.d3, then castle, play c3 and d4 when prepared, and bring rooks to e1 and d1.
+Early Ng5 without support gives Black a comfortable game compared to quieter development.

 6. The Copycat Catastrophe: Mirroring Moves Beyond Reason